uqlibrary/technology-training/uMap/umap_intro.md

 The "Share and Download" panel also provides the code to embed the interactive map into a website or blog article, using an iframe element.

+## Resources

+To learn more, consult the [uMap guide](https://wiki.openstreetmap.org/wiki/UMap/Guide) on the OpenStreetMap wiki.
+A [new version](https://discover.umap-project.org/) is in development.

+If you are interested in the technical aspects of hosting the software, use the [uMap technical documentation](https://docs.umap-project.org/en/stable/).